 The Wolfson Engineer:

-Director of Studies: Dr Steve Hoath & Dr Rasha Rezk (Part I), Dr Antonio Lombardo (Part II)
+Director of Studies: Dr Steve Hoath (Part IB & IIA), Dr Rasha Rezk (Part IA), Dr Antonio Lombardo (Part IIB), Dr Frank Tietze (MET)

 Learn more about the Department of Engineering and admissions to the undergraduate course on the department and university websites.
 If you would like to practice solving problems relevant to Engineering, please see i-want-to-study-engineering.org